 ENG 331: Edition Critique and Recitation

-Browse through the ENG 331 “secret collection” of early texts and transcriptions, which I will share with our class by email (and only by email) at the beginning of Week 3 (the collection is password protected; I’ll only share the password in class discussion).
-Try comparing some of those early texts/transcriptions to the corresponding class readings that we covered in Weeks 1-3 — that is, the early Robin Hood material, the Coventry Pageant of the Shearmen and Tailors, the Digby Killing of the Children, Fulgens and Lucres, or the Digby Mary Magdalene (leave out the Chester Innocents).
+Browse through the password-protected ENG 331 Early Text Collection — I will share the password in class (and only in class) at the beginning of Week 3.
+Try comparing some of those early texts/transcriptions to the corresponding class readings.
 As you compare, look for specific differences between the class edition and its source.
 You’re looking in particular for some element of the source text, in its early printing, manuscript, or transcription, which the class edition gets wrong, or doesn’t get quite right, or flattens, or reduces unnecessarily.

-To prepare for this assignment, you must (a) identify, and make the case for, a specific correction in ONE of our assigned class editions of Robin Hood and the Potter, Robin Hood and the Monk, the Coventry Pageant of the Shearmen and Tailors, the Digby Killing of the Children, the Chester Innocents, Fulgens and Lucres, or the Digby Mary Magdalene (no other texts allowed!) that would make the class edition truer to, or a better communication of, the original early text.
+To prepare for this assignment, you must (a) identify, and make the case for, a specific correction in ONE of the class editions we read, where that edition corresponds to one of the “secret collection” texts (no other texts allowed!), that would make the class edition truer to, or a better communication of, the original early text.
 From there, you must (b) work fully through the deep, complex ramifications of your small correction, especially in relation to what the editor of the class edition has identified as the edition’s purpose or rationale (which you can usually find in the editor’s introduction to that edition, if there is one) — that is, to critique the edition, by means of a close study of one of its details.
 (If your correction does not have any such deep, complex ramifications, then go back to the source and find a new, more meaningful, correction.)

-Then, at a one-on-one meeting with me in Week VI, you have to speak to me for 7-10 minutes in a way that convinces me of the validity of the correction and that educates me about, and argues for, the deep, complex ramifications of that correction.
-You can do this by means of a traditional argumentative essay if you wish (if so, you can just read the essay directly to me or have me read it to you; 900-1000 words should take about 7-10 minutes).
+From there, you have to speak to me for 6-8 minutes in a way that convinces me of the validity of the correction and that educates me about, and argues for, the deep, complex ramifications of that correction.
+You can do this by means of a traditional short argumentative essay if you wish (if so, you can just read the essay directly to me or have me read it to you; 700-850 words should take about 6-8 minutes).
 But you don’t have to.
-You can also just talk to me for 7-10 minutes, to make your case informally (informal doesn’t mean disorganized! bring notes!) — for this assignment, I’ll be grading you on how convincing your case is, not on how formal or “academic” you sound.
-No bells or whistles, please: use your whole 7-10 minutes to actually focus in on the element of the text you’ve chosen.
-Practice at home and make sure you do not go over 10 minutes; if you do go overtime when we meet, I’ll have to cut you off.
+I recommend that you try to just talk to me for 6-8 minutes, to make your case informally (informal doesn’t mean disorganized! bring notes!) — for this assignment, I’ll be grading you on how convincing your case is, not on how formal or “academic” you sound.
+No bells or whistles, please: use your whole 6-8 minutes to actually focus in on the element of the text you’ve chosen.
+Practice at home and make sure you do not go over 8 minutes; if you do go overtime when we meet, I’ll have to cut you off.
+Bring with you a visual aid that will show me, in the original early text, the passage to which you’re referring.
+If you do not have a specific part of the early text to show, it is likely because the correction you’re proposing isn’t specific enough — reread the instructions above — but if you have an exceptional case, run it by me ahead of time.

 You are aiming, with this assignment, to change permanently the way future students in ENG 331 will interact with the edition you’ve chosen.
 The top scorers on this assignment will have their corrections added to a list of corrections, to be shared with future students.

-How to set up a one-on-one meeting (look closely — this is unusual for English classes!):
+How you turn in your work (look closely — this is unusual for English classes!):

 For this assignment, I require students to present their work in real time, at a one-on-one pre-scheduled meeting with me.

-5. The remaining 3 minutes are for the transition to the next student.
-It is by necessity a quick transition — so let’s both do our part to remain within the time limits I’ve set!
-That said, there always ends up being a bit of a lag, usually my fault — if you show up for your appointment and I’m not ready yet, it’s because we are behind schedule.
-Please be patient — everyone will get their 30 minutes (and please, when scheduling other appointments around this one, allow an extra 15 minutes for possible delays).
+That said, there always ends up being a bit of a lag for one reason or another — if you show up for your appointment and I’m not ready yet, it’s because we are behind schedule.
+Please be patient — everyone will get their 20 minutes (and please, when scheduling other appointments around this one, allow an extra 10 minutes for possible delays).

 • PART 1